Metal Gear Solid: Philanthropy: Reception

-PlayStation Official Magazine UK praised the CGI work and remarked at the locations of scenes within the movie while Destructoid.com claims the movie will be better than its Hollywood counterpart.
+PlayStation Official Magazine UK praised the CGI work and remarked at the locations of scenes within the film, while Destructoid.com claims the film will be better than its Hollywood counterpart.

-Game series' creator Hideo Kojima has stated that he has watched the movie and was moved by the love of the film makers towards Metal Gear Solid, commenting that it was very well made and he's anxious to watch the next part.
+Metal Gear creator Hideo Kojima has stated that he has watched the film and was moved by the love of the film makers towards Metal Gear Solid, commenting that it was well made and that he was awaiting the next part.

 This stands in contrast to Konami's decision to decline the authorization of the sequel on licensing grounds.

 Availability

-Released 27 September 2009 the movie is available as a free download from the website and is also available for online stream through Vimeo, an online video sharing website.
+Released 27 September 2009 the film is available for online stream through two online video sharing websites, Vimeo, and YouTube.